 Seniors in assisted living residences can customize their care to suit their health care and comfort needs.
 Assisted living, sometimes called supportive living, bridges the gap between independent living and long-term care, offering personal care, medication management, full meal preparation and housekeeping to seniors that are beginning to find everyday tasks cumbersome.
 Most retirement communities, even independent living residences, embrace the idea of aging in place and offer assisted living services to their residents.

 Long term care

 Long-term care provides comprehensive care to seniors with greater health demands who require more personal attention and specialized treatment than is available in assisted living.
 Memory care suites and services, such as special therapies, are also available in long term care to those seniors suffering from Alzheimer’s or advanced stages of Dementia.
-To find communities with the right type of care for you, click on a specific care-type below:

 Although North York does not have the highest average retirement costs in the GTA, less than 15 percent of its standard suites have a monthly cost below $3,000.
 Almost 70 percent of vacant suites in the region have monthly costs above the provincial average of $3,200 and most of the area’s homes cost between $3,500 and $5,000 a month.
 Paying for a retirement home may seem like an expensive endeavour, but keep in mind that the cost of a retirement home includes the costs of rent, home maintenance, health care, meals, housekeeping and recreational activities in one monthly fee.
 Every retirement community will include different services in their monthly packages and some may charge for additional services depending on the type of retirement living you choose.
 For example, an independent living community may include cable, recreation and housekeeping, but charge a fee for personal care.
 Well-managed retirement homes are open about the varying costs of different suites and care options in order to help you or your loved one(s) plan for the future.